 On March 11, 2021, President Biden signed the American Rescue Plan Act of 2021 (P.L.
 117-2, hereafter referred to "the ARP") to address the continued impact of the -COVID-19 pandemic on the economy, public health, State and local governments, individuals, and businesses.
 The ARP appropriated the cost for new EHV. the renewal of EHVs, and fees for the cost of administering the EHVs and other eligible expenses defined by notice to prevent, prepare, and respond to coronavirus to facilitate the leasing of the emergency vouchers, such as security deposit assistance and other costs related to retention and support of participating owners.

-Individual and Family Eligibility under the Qualifying Categories a.
-Individuals and families who are homeless
+Individual and Family Eligibility under the Qualifying Categories

 In order to be eligible for an EHV, an individual or family must meet one of four eligibility categories: